 As a beginner in this field, you often wonder about how to make a kayak track straight.
 Nevertheless, it is crucial to discover the importance of kayak tracking first.
 Here are some noteworthy facts for you.

-- Naturally, the yachts with high-quality tracking aptitude generate the paddling system to flow in a straight line.
+- You may have questions about how to paddle a kayak in a straight line but naturally, the yachts with high-quality tracking aptitude generate the paddling system to flow in a straight line.
 Furthermore, that is also with less effort from the paddlers.

 - The stormy weather structure often requires kayak tracking in a straight manner.
-Moreover, when the left and right force becomes even, the rider’s paddling technique does not work.
+Moreover, when the left and right force becomes even, the rider’s paddling technique does not work and that time you need to learn “why does my kayak keep turning.”
 As a result, turning energy from the wind can cause accidents.
 So, it is better to apply the tracking method to keep the resistance of the canoe.

 How To Make A Kayak Track Straight

 Eventually, we have reached your most awaited part, which is ‘how to make a kayak track straight.’
 Here are some useful instructions for the riders.
 However, these steps should be followed under expert supervision.

 Method 1: Use Rudder Or Skeg For Proper Tracking

 Generally, crosswinds are responsible for unusual boat maneuvers.
 Moreover, beam seas do not allow the paddler to make straight tracking.

 However, in that case, a rudder or skeg can solve the problem partially.
 So, install the skeg or rudder when backwinds try to take control of the kayak from the rear side.
 These tools provide support to control the problematic kayak’s tendency.

 First, you need to employ the rudder (or skeg) in exchange for the paddle stroke.
 To clarify, for the right-sided speedy waves, move forward the right rudder pedal.
 Then, drive or paddle it to the left side.